 Sometimes you collect a little extra data or have some edges which aren't smooth.
 Here, we will explain how to crop your data.

-Please note that Cropping works best on Google Chrome or FireFox browser.
+Please note that Cropping works best on Google Chrome or Mozilla Firefox browser.

-In this tutorial, we'll be looking at the Example Data from the Map Engine tutorial.
+In this tutorial, we'll be looking at Example Data that you can download and process here.

 To start cropping, click on the Data Panel pull-down button in the side panel.